-Last updated on 4/2/2020
+Last updated on 5/21/2020

-During this time, we will offer virtual support in Survivor Services, including advocacy, counseling, legal assistance and support groups.
-While social distancing is important during this outbreak, we know that this will be an especially hard time for those who experience domestic violence.
+During this time, the Jeanne Geiger Crisis Center is offering virtual support in Survivor Services, including advocacy, counseling, legal assistance and support groups.
+While social distancing is important during this pandemic, we know this is an especially difficult time for those who experience domestic violence.
 We will do everything we can to continue to provide our services to those that need it.

 As always, our 24/7 Confidential Hotline is available at (978) 388-1888; (800) 439-0183 (TTY)